-During the course of the summer, we offer a nice range of grape colors and tastes.
-Generally the summer seedless varieties start with a light-green grape called the Perlette, then move on to the Red Flame, the green Thompson Seedless, and then back to the rich Red Crimson.
+During the summer, we offer an excellent range of grape colors and tastes.
+Generally, the summer seedless varieties start with a light-green grape called the Perlette, then move on to the Red Flame, the green Thompson Seedless, and then back to the vibrant Red Crimson.
 Toward the end of summer, we see the Muscat and Black Seedless varieties.
 Grapes continue to ripen after being picked.
 You can see this change most readily in a light-colored variety like the Thompson.
 A fresh-picked Thompson is verdant green, but as it matures, the grape will take on a more caramel-brown hue.
 This is normal, and you’ll find that the taste evolves from tartness to a smoother caramelized-sweet taste.
 All grapes go through this process, but it’s harder to see the changes in dark-hued varieties.
 When selecting grapes, you can tell freshness by examining the stems.
 Fresh grapes will have green and pliable stems, while grapes that have been stored for a while will have twiggy and woody ones.

 Enjoy and be fruitful! – Chris Mittelstaedt email@example.com